Groups, Platonic solids and Bell inequalities: The general scheme

 where we have redefined $A_i\rightarrow-A_i$.
 Therefore, $C$ is expressed in terms of scalar products of vectors which are linear combinations, with the coefficients $\pm 1$, of the elements of Alice (Bob) orbit.
 The set of such vectors may be classified in group-theoretical terms.
 Let us consider a particular combination (for definiteness, we consider Alice orbit)

-Let $N_A^+$ ($N_A^-$) be the number of $+1$ ($-1$) coefficients entering (\ref{15}), $N_A^++N_A^-=N_A$.
+Let $N_A^+$ ($N_A^-$) be the number of $+1$ ($-1$) coefficients entering \eqref{15}, $N_A^++N_A^-=N_A$.
 The group $G$ acts as some subgroup of permutations of the vectors $\vec{v}_i$.
-Therefore, by acting with $G$ on the combination (\ref{15}) one obtains the set of vectors of the same form with fixed $N_A^{\pm}$.
-One concludes that the set of vectors (\ref{15}) with $N_A^{\pm}$ fixed decomposes into disjoint sum of $G$ orbits.
+Therefore, by acting with $G$ on the combination \eqref{15} one obtains the set of vectors of the same form with fixed $N_A^{\pm}$.
+One concludes that the set of vectors \eqref{15} with $N_A^{\pm}$ fixed decomposes into disjoint sum of $G$ orbits.
 Accordingly, the set of all vectors of the above form is also a disjoint sum of such orbits.
-In order to determine their form it is sufficient to consider the configurations with $N_A^+ \leq N_A^-$; the remaining one are obtained by applying space inversion.
-Once the numbers $N_A^+\leq N_A^-$ are chosen one picks a particular combination (\ref{15}).
+In order to determine their form it is sufficient to consider the configurations with $N_A^+ \leq N_A^-$; the remaining ones are obtained by applying space inversion.
+Once the numbers $N_A^+\leq N_A^-$ are chosen one picks a particular combination \eqref{15}.
 In order to find the orbit obtained by acting with the elements of $G$ on this combination one has to determine the stability subgroup.
 The latter contains those elements of $G$ which permute $\vec{v}_i$'s with the same coefficients.
 However, in general it is larger; this is because the initial orbit $\poisson{\vec{v}_i}_{i=1}^{N_A}$ may contain the subset of vectors which are linearly dependent with the coefficients $\pm 1$ (this is, for example, the case for the cube which contains four pairs of opposite vectors).
 The same procedure may be applied to Bob's orbit.
-Once this is completed one can compute $C$ from eq.~(\ref{14}).
+Once this is completed one can compute $C$ from eq.~\eqref{14}.

-Contrary to the quantum bound the above described procedure does not seem to be more effective than direct evaluation of the bound $C$ from eq. (\ref{13}).
-However, it provides a nice geometrical picture of classical configurations.
-What is more it can serve for finding new orbits generated by the same group in order to use them as a starting point in our construction, i.e. as the initial orbits of Alice and Bob.
+Contrary to the quantum bound the above described procedure does not seem to be more effective than direct evaluation of the bound $C$ from eq. \eqref{13} by brute force.
+However, it provides a nice geometrical picture of classical configurations which still allows for some simplifications.

-As a simple example let us take $G=S_4$ and the regular tetrahedron as its orbit. $S_4$ is the symmetry group of Platonic tetrahedron; simply, it permutes its four vertices $\vec{v}_i$, $i=1,2,3,4$.
-Since any three of them are linearly independent the stability subgroup of any vector (\ref{15}) consists exactly of all permutations exchanging vectors $\vec{v}_i$ entering (\ref{15}) with the same sign.
-Moreover, since our $G=S_4$ involves all permutations of vertices there is only one orbit corresponding to each $N_A^+$.
-Now, $N_A^+\leq N_A^-$ takes only three values, $N_A^+=0,\,1,\,2$.
-For $N_A^+=0$ the sum (\ref{15}) is obviously 0.
-For $N_A^+=1$ one finds tetrahedron twice as large as the initial one.
-It is also easy to find the orbit corresponding to $N_A^+=2$.
-To this end we connect the middle points of all edges obtaining thus regular octahedron and take the octahedron four times as large.
-The length of the vectors forming the vertices of the latter equals $\frac{4}{\sqrt{3}}$.